-A Federal judge on August 9, 2019 provided some good news for cities who are faced with pending applications for “small cell” towers.
+A Federal judge on August 9, 2019 provided some good news for Native American tribes as well as cities who are faced with pending applications for “small cell” towers.
 Many legal questions are swirling around, as communities join forces to fight the onslaught of “small cell” towers bringing us the promised and pervasive 5G for faster downloads anywhere.
 Health and environmental concerns are mounting as reports of 5G injury are appearing in the news.
 5G has already appeared in space with tens of thousands more satellites planned.
 It has long been thought that the Telecommunications Act of 1996 prevents any legal way to fight these cell towers on health or environmental grounds.
 Some, like the NRDC, are challenging that notion and winning through a Federal policy act known as NEPA.

 The Chicago Tribune recently investigated cell phone safety by testing 11 models of popular cell phones, both according to the manufacturers recommended distance from the head (5 to15 mm), as well as in a manner consistent with how they are used, i.e. close to the head.
 The accredited lab found that with some of the phones the levels exceeded the FCC guidelines both at recommended positions and in close proximity to the body.
 A class action lawsuit was filed against Apple and Samsung by a group of lawyers in California, Illinois and Iowa who state the manufacturers “intentionally misrepresented” the safety of these phones.
 The attorneys argue that numerous scientific publications